Katie Snowden

-Katie Snowden (born 9 March 1994) is a British middle-distance runner specialising in the 1500 metres.
+Katie Snowden (born 9 March 1994) is an English middle-distance runner representing England and Great Britain, specialising in the 1500 metres.
 She finished fourth in the event at the 2022 European Athletics Championships.

 Snowden represented Great Britain at the 2020 Summer Olympics in Tokyo.

 Career

 Katie Snowden won the girls' 800 metres event at the 2011 Commonwealth Youth Games held in Douglas, Isle of Man.

 In 2015, she placed sixth in the women's 800 metres at the European Under-23 Championships held in Tallinn, Estonia.
 Snowden competed in the women's 1500 metres at the 2018 Commonwealth Games held in Gold Coast, Australia.

 She finished in sixth place in the women's 1500 metres at the 2021 European Indoor Championships held in Toruń, Poland.
-Whilst representing Great Britain at the postponed 2020 Summer Olympics in Tokyo, Snowden ran a personal best time of 4:02.77 in the third heat to qualify for the semi finals of the women's 1500 metres.
+Whilst representing Great Britain at the postponed 2020 Summer Olympics in Tokyo, Snowden ran a personal best time of 4:02.77 in the third heat to qualify for the semi-finals of the women's 1500 metres.

+In 2023, she became the British 1500 metres champion after winning the title at the 2023 British Athletics Championships.